 If you'd like something a little more upmarket, Highfield is a small residential area that gives you a little more for your money.
 Just around the corner from the Highfield and Avenue university campus, it’s an easy 5-10 minute walk away easily making up for slightly more expensive accommodation.

 Two of the more commonly known areas with students are Bassett and Shirley.
 Both are great locations for medical students studying at the Southampton General Hospital, or for those taking advantage of one of the many sporting facilities that form part of the University of Southampton.

 Being a Student in Southampton

-Despite being by the sea, Southampton doesn’t have its own beach but with other popular seaside towns like Bournemouth, Brighton, and Portsmouth only a short train ride away, you have ample choice for a day by the beach!
+Despite being by the sea, Southampton doesn’t actually have its own beach, but with other popular seaside towns like Bournemouth, Brighton, and Portsmouth only a short train ride away, you have ample choice for a day sunbathing!

 Across the five campuses based in the city, the University of Southampton welcomes over 24,000 students.
 Those studying down south are lucky that whatever student accommodation in Southampton they decide to go for, they’ll never be far from the seafront, with a whole variety of different bars and clubs close by to all the student areas.
 Student houses in Southampton are mostly large semi-detached houses, perfect for big groups, whilst there's also clusters of modern apartments just down by the Waterfront campus.